hashicorp/terraform/website/source/docs/providers/azure/r/local_network_connection.html.markdown

 page_title: "Azure: azure_local_network_connection"
 sidebar_current: "docs-azure-resource-local-network-connection"
 description: |-
-  Defines a new connection to a remote network throguh a VPN tunnel.
+  Defines a new connection to a remote network through a VPN tunnel.
 ---

 # azure\_local\_network\_connection

-Defines a new connection to a remote network throguh a VPN tunnel.
+Defines a new connection to a remote network through a VPN tunnel.

 ## Example Usage